 When people experience true citizenship, they are supported to find jobs, go to school, and volunteer; contribute and share their gifts with others; and belong as valued members of their neighbourhoods and communities.

-The Ontario Independent Facilitation Network envisions a new framework for Developmental Services that emphasizes the importance of citizenship.
-Independent Facilitation is one part of this Citizen-focused framework, which brings different functions together to support people with disabilities to experience social inclusion and equal opportunities.
+The Ontario Independent Facilitation Network envisions a new framework for Developmental Services that affords people the freedoms, responsibilities, and opportunities to live rich, meaningful lives.
+Independent Facilitation is one part of this Framework for an Ordinary, Everyday Life, which brings different functions together to support people with disabilities to experience social inclusion and equal opportunities.

 Click the image to open The Citizen-focused Framework in a new window.